Trump immigration ban ‘a boon' for Canadian tech industry, say executives

 For qualifying companies, Ottawa said it will establish a two-week “standard” for approving visas and work permits – down from several months – and create a 30-days-a-year work permit that allows companies to bring in workers for short stints in some circumstances.

-Mr. Morneau’s economic advisory council has also recommended the government expand immigration levels for years and speed up the process of getting into the country.
+Mr. Morneau’s economic advisory council has also recommended the government expand immigration levels and speed up the process of getting into the country.

+“If the best talent from around the world chooses to move to Canada, we have the opportunity to be more competitive,” Shopify Inc., a prosperous Ottawa-based retail commerce software provider, said in a statement to the Globe.
+“In order to do so, we all need to ensure that our country and our government are providing incentives for them to want to move here.
+We need to address and ensure that everything from our own immigration system, our education system, and our overall support for Canadian tech companies is stronger than ever so that this talent will want to do their life's work here.”

 In five to 10 years, Canada could look back on this moment “as an inflection point when the U.S. closed its borders and people swarmed into Canada” to build the technology scene, said Janet Bannister, general partner of Real Ventures, a Canadian firm that invests in early-stage tech companies.

-“I have been contacted by Chinese investors who say we want to invest in Canadian tech companies and we’re no longer investing in the U.S.,” she said.
-Real Ventures is raising another fund.
+Ms. Bannister added she has been contacted by Chinese investors “who say we want to invest in Canadian tech companies and we’re no longer investing in the U.S.”

 Follow @SeanSilcoffon Twitter: